VLIS2022/VLIS2022.github.io/OmniZoomer/fmap.md

 ---
 layout: default
-title: OmniZoomer: Learning to Move and Zoom in on Sphere at High-Resolution
+title: OmniZoomer Learning to Move and Zoom in on Sphere at High-Resolution
 description: arxiv
 ---